 RCCD offers some courses which place limitations on enrollment.
 These limitations may include successful completion of courses, successful completion of online tutorial to demonstrate computer skills, preparation levels for math and English, performance criteria or health and safety conditions.
 Students who do not meet the conditions imposed by these limitations will be blocked from enrolling in these classes.
 Refer to the Open Campus section for the online course limitation on enrollment.

-If you are currently enrolled in a prerequisite course at RCCD (such as MAT-52), you will be allowed to register for the succeeding course (i.e. MAT-35).
+If you are currently enrolled in a prerequisite course at RCCD, you will be allowed to register for the succeeding course.
 However, if you do not pass the prerequisite course with a grade of C or better, you will be dropped from the succeeding class.